Skip to content

 Terminal window

-codegraph index # full index
+codegraph index # full re-index

 codegraph sync # incremental update of changed files